-The District has a deficit in unrestricted net position of \$9,917,681 as of December 31, 2023, which is primarily due to the landfill escrow closure and postclosure care liability, net pension and OPEB liabilities and related deferred outflows and inflows of resources.
+The Authority has a deficit in unrestricted net position of \$6,492,913 as of December 31, 2024, which is primarily due to the landfill escrow closure and postclosure care liability, net pension and OPEB liabilities and related deferred outflows and inflows of resources.
+This deficit does not indicate that the District is in financial difficulties and is a permitted practice under generally accepted accounting principles.